dentarg/auth0-blog/_posts/2017-04-10-vuejs2-authentication-tutorial.markdown

 })
 ```

-The result of this code above on the browser will be *Hello, it is this easy!*.
+The result of the code above on the browser will be *Hello, it is this easy!*.
 The value of any property in the data object within a new Vue instance will be rendered to the DOM easily.
 The curly braces *{{* and *}}* are used to display the property on the web page.

 ### Directives